psychogun/psychogun.github.io/docs/linux/ELK-stack-on-Ubuntu-with-pfSense.md

 ```
 **Disclaimer: I have to investigate why that is not working (stdout)

+If you have Logstash running, stop it; `sudo systemctl stop logstash.service` (because we are referencing `geoip` and a different non-standard grok pattern `match =>` in our logstash configs, which we haven't installed yet, you'll see in `/var/log/logstash/logstash-plain.log` that logstash will not boot well with our current configured pipelines).

-Use `tail -f` to see the status of the logstash service:
+Use `tail -f` to tail the log for Logstash:
 ```bash
 elk@stack:/etc/logstash/conf.d$ tail -f /var/log/logstash/logstash-plain.log
 ```
-If you have tried to start logstash, you can now stop it by `sudo systemctl stop logstash.service`.
-Because we are referencing `geoip` and a different non-standard grok pattern `match =>` in our logstash configs, which we haven't installed yet, you'll see in `/var/log/logstash/logstash-plain.log` that logstash will not boot well.

 #### MaxMind GeoIP database
 Download and extract the MaxMind GeoIP database: